 On maps of the world these islands are marked as tiny little dots, if they appear on your map at all.
-A more intimate acquaintance with these islands reveals a stunning world with a setting all of its own.
+A more intimate acquaintance with the Faroe Islands reveals a stunning world with an unbelievable setting all of its own.

 Awe-inspiring mountains surround the islands with breathtaking sceneries all over the place.
 One of the best kept secrets and unspoiled wonders.
-The Faroe Islands are easily the most moodily beauiful place on earth.
+The Faroe Islands are easily the most moodily beautiful place on earth.